A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: In Search of Theoretical Objectivity

-The notion of `physical object' ---one of the most important creations of thought--- is also part of a specific representation.
+In line with Einstein, the kernel of representational realism (as presented in \cite{deRonde16b, deRonde17a}) is that physical theories {\it represent} reality through the creation of interrelated mathematical-conceptual schemes which allow us to provide a quantitive and qualitative meaning and understanding to the unity present within different fields of experience.
+According to representational realism, physical representation comes before any other consideration regarding the very possibility of physical analysis.
+In this respect, the notion of `physical object' ---one of the most important creations of thought--- is also part of a specific representation.
 This physical representation has been developed both formally and conceptually since Aristotle to Newton.
-The notion of `object' provides the {\it moment of unity} which through counterfactual reasoning and discourse allows us to make sense of multiple physical phenomena; it is not a self-evident ``natural existent'' of reality which is waiting to be observed.
-The meaning of objectivity is thus related to the possibility of creating representations which, on the one hand, unify multiple experiences coherently, and on the other, are independent ---or `detached'--- from the actions and choices of particular subjects.
-Since there is no moment of unity {\it before} providing the conditions of objective representation, science can only begin its analysis of experience from the standpoint of representation itself.
+An object is not a ``common sense'' given nor a real existent which is waiting to be observed.
+The notion of object is a theoretical creation which provides the {\it moment of unity} which through counterfactual reasoning and discourse allows us to make sense of multiple physical phenomena.
+From this standpoint, the meaning of objectivity is intrinsically related to the possibility of creating representations which, on the one hand, unify multiple experiences coherently, and on the other, are independent ---or `detached'--- from the actions and choices of particular subjects.
+According to this viewpoint, since there is no moment of unity {\it before} providing the conditions of objective representation, science can only begin its analysis of experience from the standpoint of representation itself.
 Or in other words, any scientific discourse must always presuppose a conceptual account of what is meant by a `state of affairs'.
 This is not ---at least for the realist--- something ``self evident'' nor part of the ``common sense'' of the layman but the very precondition for understanding phenomena in a scientific manner.
 It is the recognition of the need of representation which allows science to be critical about its own foundation.
 In this respect, we might recall Einstein's remark to Heisenberg that: ``It is only the theory which decides what can be observed.''
 This, in fact, was according to Einstein, the really significant philosophical achievement of Kant: \begin{quotation} { ``From Hume Kant had learned that there are concepts (as, for example, that of causal connection), which play a dominating role in our thinking, and which, nevertheless, can not be deduced by means of a logical process from the empirically given (a fact which several empiricists recognize, it is true, but seem always again to forget).
 What justifies the use of such concepts?
 Suppose he had replied in this sense: Thinking is necessary in order to understand the empirically given, {\it and concepts and `categories' are necessary as indispensable elements of thinking.}'' \cite[p.
 678]{Einstein65} (emphasis in the original)} \end{quotation}